parmes/parmes/blog/about.rst

 ============

 Hi.
 This website is an outlet for ideas and resources in the area of parallel computational mechanics and particulate media software.
-On and off, I have been working on one such software, :ref:`solfec-about`, which you will find gradually better documented here.
+On and off, I have been working on one such software, :ref:`solfec-index`, which you will find gradually better documented here.
 There are also other computational codes and libraries, that I would like to share and write about.
 Some of those are included in the Navigation area.